-Set out below are the joint arrangements of the Group as at 30 June 2020, which in the opinion of the directors are material to the Group:
+Set out below are the joint arrangements of the Group as at 30 June 2021, which in the opinion of the directors are material to the Group:

-Name of the joint Principal Measurement Principal place of Ownership ir nterest (%) arrangement activity Method business (арр rox) ATP 1189P Naccowlah block Production Proportionate Adelaide, Australia 2% 2% ATP 2028P (ex-ATP 754P) Exploration Proportionate Brisbane, Australia 50% 50% PEP11 Exploration Proportionate Perth, Australia 15% 15%
+Name of the joint arrangement Principal activity Measurement Method Principal place of business Ownership i (ap nterest (%) prox) ATP 1189P Naccowlah block Production Proportionate Adelaide, Australia 2% 2% ATP 2028P Exploration Proportionate Brisbane, Australia - 50% PFP11 Exploration Proportionate Perth.
+Australia 15% 15%

-The company holds a 2% interest in various Petroleum Leases and part of ATP 1189P, Queensland and associated oil production tangibles and pipelines referred to as the Naccowlah Block.
+The company holds 2% interest in various Petroleum Leases and part of ATP 1189P, Queensland and associated oil production tangibles and pipelines referred to as the Naccowlah Block.